 Intercollegiate Athletics: 101 Matthaei Building; 313-577-4280

 Wayne State University has a rich athletic tradition dating back to the fall of 1917 and recently celebrated 100 years of singular outreach and academic success.
 The first Detroit Junior College athletic event (precursor of Wayne State University) was a basketball game against the Detroit College of Law on January 19, 1918.
 Since then WSU student-athletes have captured numerous honors, including national championships awarded by the NCAA and conference championships.
-In the past ten years, 276 WSU student-athletes have been recognized as All-American.
-In the 101 year history, 644 students have been so recognized.
-Over seventy percent (70.26%) of the nearly 400-plus student-athletes currently involved in competitive athletics have a 3.00 or better cumulative grade point average.
-According to the latest federally mandated report, WSU student-athletes graduation rate is eighty-three percent (83%).
+In the past 10 years, 254 WSU student-athletes have been recognized as All-American.
+In the 103 year history, 695 students have been so recognized.
+Over seventy-six percent (76.42%) of the nearly 400-plus student-athletes currently involved in competitive athletics have a 3.00 or better cumulative grade point average with every team having a GPA of at least 3.0 or better.
+According to the latest federally mandated report, WSU student-athletes Academic Success Rate is seventy-six percent (76%).
 The athletic department provides competitive opportunities in the following sports: baseball, men's and women's basketball, men's and women's cross country, men's and women's fencing, football, men's and women's golf, softball, men's and women's swimming/diving, men's and women's tennis, volleyball, and women's indoor/outdoor track.
-Last season, nine out of eighteen programs competed in NCAA championships.
-In 2012, women's swimming and diving won the NCAA National Championship joining ten other programs to be so honored.
-The past seventeen years WSU Athletics has had its seventeen highest ratings in the annual NACDA Cup and in twelve of the past fifteen years finished in the top 12% of the 319 institutions in Division II.
+During the 2018-19 academic year, 10 out of 18 programs competed in NCAA championships.
+In 2012, women's swimming and diving won the NCAA National Championship joining 10 other programs to be so honored.
+The past 18 years WSU Athletics has had its 18 highest ratings in the annual NACDA Cup and in 13 of the past 16 years finished in the top 12% of the 319 institutions in Division II.
 The NACDA ranks the top overall competitive intercollegiate athletic programs in the country.

-Ticket and schedule Information is available at the Athletic Office, 101 Matthaei Building, 313-577-4280.
-All men's basketball and football games are broadcast on the Warrior Radio Network at WDTK-AM 1400 and FM 101.5 and are also available for free on the internet.
+Ticket and schedule information is available on the Athletics website or by calling 313-577-2779.
+All men’s basketball and football games are broadcast on the Warrior Radio Network at WDTK-AM 1400 and FM 101.5 and are also available for free through WDTK the Patriot.
 Students are admitted free to all University-controlled WSU athletic events with a One Card.

 Matthaei is normally open from 7:00 a.m. to 8:30 p.m., Monday through Friday; and is closed to recreation on Saturday and Sunday, during the fall and winter semesters.
 During the spring/summer semester the Building is open from 7:00 a.m. to 7:30 p.m., Monday through Friday.
 Outdoor tennis courts and track are available during posted hours.
 A facility schedule is published monthly.
 Operational hours are subject to change, and not all areas of the complex will be available at all times, due to scheduled classes, intramural activities and varsity athletics.
-Lap swim is available at the Matthaei for all affiliates and the lap hours are on the monthly recreation schedule, available online or hard copy at Matthaei.
+Lap swim is not available at this time due to COVID-19.
+When it returns, lap hours will be posted on the monthly recreation schedule, available online or hard copy at the Matthaei.
 Locker and towel services are available for all affiliates daily with current OneCard at no charge.
-Locker rental plans both semester and yearly are also available.
+Locker and towel services are not available at this time due to COVID-19.
+When we are able locker rental plans both semester and yearly will be available.
 For charges and additional facility information, visit the Matthaei Shop in the Matthaei Building; or call 313-577-4295.

 Mort Harris Recreation and Fitness Center